 The Department of Sports Medicine at Tufts University delivers the highest quality sports medicine services to our student-athletes.
 Our mission is to provide medical coverage to the intercollegiate athletic programs including prevention, education, evaluation, treatment, rehabilitation and administration of all athletic injuries.
 The sports medicine team is comprised of seven full-time Athletic Trainers; all are nationally certified and licensed by the Massachusetts Board of Professional Licensure.
 The certified Athletic Trainers work under the supervision of the Tufts University team physician.
 While we recognize a student-athlete’s desire to participate in intercollegiate athletics, it is our responsibility to ensure that the health and long term well-being of the student-athlete is paramount in our decision to return the student to athletics participation following an injury.
 The supervising physicians and NCAA Sports Medicine Handbook (http://www.ncaapublications.com/p-4374-2014-15-ncaa-sports-medicine-handbook.aspx) serve as the basis for policy decisions.

-The department will provide services to any student-athlete on the official roster of a Tufts intercollegiate varsity athletic teams during the team’s competitive season.
-In addition, the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby and men’s and women’s ultimate frisbee.
-Students who fall outside of these guidelines will need to seek care at Tufts Health Services, Lawrence Memorial Hospital or from a doctor of their choice.
-In-season student-athletes have priority over out-of-season student-athletes.
-Injuries sustained before attending Tufts and/or injuries which are not a result of participation at Tufts are not eligible for service.
+The Tufts Sports Medicine Department will provide services to any students that are members, officially on the roster, of all intercollegiate varsity teams.
+In addition, the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby (Fall) and men’s and women’s ultimate Frisbee (Spring).
+Tufts University students who fall outside of these guidelines will need to seek care at health services.
+In-season athletes will have priority, over athletes that outside their competitive season.

 Tufts Sports Medicine personnel will not discuss the health status of student-athletes with unauthorized parties and will maintain confidentiality at all times, except in situations of imminent danger to the student-athlete or to another person.
 The student-athlete must authorize the release of medical information.
 This includes speaking with the student-athlete’s parents, if the student is eighteen years of age or older.
 Sports medicine personnel must obtain the student-athlete’s permission in order to speak with his/her parents regarding a medical condition.

 Hours of Operation: